-The GCSE History revised qualification introduced in September 2017 offers learners the opportunity to study significant events and people in the past to enhance their understanding of the world today.
+GCSE History offers learners the opportunity to study significant events and people in the past to enhance their understanding of the world today.
 There are opportunities to explore key political, economic and social events that have helped shape today's institutions, governments and societies.